difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 [ -d $release ] || mkdir $release
 cd $work/$exp/v${vers}${ctry}p${iter}/$subv

-# once per trak, not per band:
+# once per trak, not per band, set up for polconvert data
+# from the mirror after consultation with the other correlator
 [ -d $hays/$exp ] || mkdir $hays/$exp
 [ -d $hays/$exp/$exp-$vers ] || mkdir $hays/$exp/$exp-$vers
 [ -d $hays/$exp/$exp-$vers/qa2 ] || mkdir $hays/$exp/$exp-$vers/qa2

-# use a common qa2 dir for multiple bands
+# locally, use a common qa2 dir for multiple bands
-# if there are multiple versions of the tarball you will
-# need to pick the appropriate one
+[ -d $pdir ] || { mkdir -p $pdir && echo need DELIVERABLES tarball in $pdir ; }
 [ -d ../qa2 ] || { mkdir ../qa2 ; pushd ../qa2 ; tar zxf $pdir/$ptar ; popd ; }

-# link in QA2 for this band
+# link in the QA2 package tables for this band
 for d in ../qa2/$pcal.* ; do ln -s $d . ; done
 ls -ld $pcal.*

+# Review README.DRIVEPOLCONVERT: it may specify something other than 'v8'
+# which is the value passed as the -q argument to drivepolconvert.py
+# via the opts='...' assignment above.
+Make sure you have this right.
+echo $opts ; cat README.DRIVEPOLCONVERT

+# pull in the experiment codes
 cp -p $ehtc/ehtc-template.codes $exp.codes
 cp -p $dout/*vex.obs .